Cymptom-Research/support_home_task/README.md

 * Log into the Web UI of the DB

 ### Run cypher query to answer these questions:
+For each question please specify what qury did you ran to get the result.

 1. When was `V for Vendetta` released?
 2. Who acted in any `Spider-Man` movie that appear in the DB?
 When were they born? (notice that Spider-Man is a partial name of a movie)